Funding opportunity

 The UK has a strong and well-established flood research sector, with advanced capabilities in flood defence engineering and modelling.
 However, PFR remains an under resourced part of this wider flood research.
 Currently, only a handful of PFR-focused research projects are undertaken each year and there is a lack of consistent data and standards for property level resilience.

 Despite this, there is clear potential to grow the sector.
-UK universities and Research and Technology Organisations (RTOs) have the expertise and infrastructure to support innovation and expansion of PFR.
+UK universities and Research and Technology Organizations (RTOs) have the expertise and infrastructure to support innovation and expansion of PFR.
 A thriving PFR research community will require collaboration across:

 • academia – where individual research projects and interests can be strengthened through an integrated platform